 This online degree program provides training to meet the Wisconsin Evangelical Lutheran Synod principal and early childhood director standards.
 It is designed for persons who have an undergraduate degree in education from an accredited college or university.
-Students choose to focus their studies in either the principal or early childhood director emphasis.
+Students choose to focus their studies in the principal, early childhood director, or technology director emphasis.

-Master of Arts in Theological Studies
+• Master of Arts in Theological Studies